deephaven/deephaven-core/demo/web/src/main/notebooks/03 Kafka Stream vs Append.md

 \
 \
 \
-In this demo, imagine you want to start your Kafka feed "1 million events ago" (instead of "now" or "at the beginning" -- i.e. 09/10/2021 in this case.
+In this demo, imagine you want to start your Kafka feed "1 million events ago" (instead of "now" or "at the beginning" -- i.e. 09/10/2021 in this case).
 To do so, you need to find the Kafka offset equivalent to "1 million events ago".

 Create a Deephaven table that listens to current records (-- i.e. crypto trades happening now).